cdot/SVGcut/README.md

 (-30,-15).

-As well as the "SVG page", "Bounding box", and "Centre", origins, you can also generate Gcode to add an additional offset to the origin.
+As well as the "SVG page", "Bounding box", and "Centre", origins, you can also add an additional offset to the origin.
 For example, if you want to move the machine origin several times and repeat the same cut.